Ashxx1212/apex-26-championship-intelligence/README.md

 1. **Verified inputs only**
    Championship standings, session metadata, driver data, and race records are sourced from OpenF1-derived public data or a previously verified local cache.

-2. **No fabricated data**
+2. **No fabricated verified data**
-   Missing results, unavailable metrics, unindexed rounds, tyre state, weather, timing, strategy calls, and race outcomes are never invented.
+   Missing results, unavailable metrics, unindexed rounds, tyre state, weather observations, timing, and strategy calls are never presented as verified facts.

+   Predictive Outlook outputs are clearly labelled as evidence-weighted model estimates.
+They are separated from verified historical records and never presented as guaranteed race outcomes.

 3. **Partial archive is visible**
    Archive coverage is displayed across the system.
 Metrics derived from indexed race records are clearly labelled as partial when completed rounds remain pending.